 6. Testing analysis

 The purpose of the testing analysis is to validate the generalization capabilities of the neural network.
-We use the testing instances in the data set, which have never been used before.

 A standard testing method in approximation applications is to perform a linear regression analysis between the predicted and the real energy output values.